Correspondence chess: Mobile

-Email-based correspondence chess
+Email-based

 There are organizations devoted to organizing play by email, such as the International E-mail Chess Club (IECC).

-Email play has gradually declined in popularity due to issues such as email viruses, opponents' claims of not receiving moves, and similar impediments to the point email play has arguably been superseded by server-based correspondence chess, where usually the interface to a chess server is a web-based interface.
+Email play has gradually declined in popularity due to issues such as email viruses, opponents' claims of not receiving moves, and similar impediments.
+Email play has arguably been superseded by server-based correspondence chess, where usually the interface to a chess server is a web-based interface.

-Postal (traditional mail) correspondence chess
+Postal (traditional mail)

 There are national and regional organizations for postal chess which use traditional "snail mail" for transmitting moves between players.
 The ICCF and affiliated local and national federations often organize postal events.
 Other examples of groups offering postal play include the Correspondence Chess League of America (CCLA) and the United States Chess Federation (USCF).
-However, groups other than the ICCF and affiliates are not sanctioned by FIDE.

 Traditional postal chess organizations such as the International Correspondence Chess Federation, the Correspondence Chess League of America (CCLA), and the United States Chess Federation (USCF) have added email and/or server-based options to their correspondence play.

 One of the older documented postal correspondence chess games is a game played in 1804 by lieutenant-colonel F.W. von Mauvillon of the Dutch army in The Hague with one of his officers in Breda.
+Actor Humphrey Bogart, a strong player (Class A to Expert) also played games of correspondence chess against American G.I.s through mail, at one point having his mail intercepted by the FBI due to fears the algebraic notation used in chess games was actually an encrypted message.

-Postal correspondence chess has arguably been superseded by server-based correspondence chess.
+Postal correspondence chess has mostly been superseded by server-based correspondence chess.

+Time control

+In the past, games exchanged through mailed envelopes with stamps could take months or even years.
+The normal time limit for International Correspondence Chess Federation games is 30 to 60 days for every 10 moves (not counting shipping time for postal chess).

+In server-based correspondence chess most games are played at a pace of one move per day or several days.
+The most popular variants include: